hsyntemiz/VA-ES-CNNs-for-Skeleton-based-Human-Action-Recognition/README.md

 **[Documentation](https://quva-lab.github.io/e2cnn/)** | **[Paper](https://arxiv.org/abs/1911.08251)** | **[Thesis](https://gabri95.github.io/Thesis/thesis.pdf)**

 ## Introduction

-For skeleton-based human action recognition, one of the key challenges is the large view variations when capturing data.
-In order to alleviate the effects of view variations, we introduce a novel view adaptation scheme, which automatically determines the virtual observation viewpoints in a learning based data driven manner.
+Regardless of input type, humans in an action can be seen from different viewpoints.
+Therefore, action recognition methods should be robust to viewpoint variation.To relieve the adverse effects of view variations, Zhang et al introduce a novel view adaptation scheme.
+In this repository, we investigate the performance of Equivariant-Steerable-CNNs in the view adaptation module.

 This repository holds the codes and methods for the following paper: